 It can also be a good idea to enter more than one business award, and repurpose the story you have crafted so carefully.
 You know what they say, you have to be in it to win it, so by entering more than one award, you will have a better chance of securing a win and that sort after exposure.

-Each year there are many opportunities for you to promote your business and share your story via business awards, some of which are listed below:
+If you are in Newcastle or Lake Macquarie, there are many opportunities for you to promote your business and share your story via business awards, some of which are listed below:

 When it comes to entering business awards, the benefits are clear, but you should use your story to make sure the time spent on submitting an entry isn’t wasted.